pivotal/docs-tap/application-accelerator/install-app-acc.hbs.md

 | managed_resources.git.sub_path | null | Git subPath to use for repository containing manifests for managed accelerator resources |
 | managed_resources.git.secret_ref | git-credentials | Secret name to use for repository containing manifests for managed accelerator resources |

-VMware recommends that you do not override the default for `registry.secret_ref`, `server.engine_invocation_url`, or `engine.service_type`.
+VMware recommends that you do not override the defaults for `registry.secret_ref`, `server.engine_invocation_url`, or `engine.service_type`.
 These properties are only used to configure non-standard installations.